toeverything/AFFiNE-docs-archive/getting-started/deploy-affine-to-vercel.md

 # Deploy AFFiNE to Vercel
-[Vercel](https://vercel.com) is the platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.
+[Vercel](https://vercel.com) is a platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.

-`AFFiNE` can be simply deployed to `Vercel` with just a few mouse clicks because `Vercel` fully supports `Nextjs`, which is the stack used by `AFFiNE`.
+`AFFiNE` can be simply deployed to `Vercel` with just a few mouse clicks because `Vercel` fully supports `Next.js`, which is the stack used by `AFFiNE`.

 Before we begin, we'll assume you already have a `Vercel` account and have connected it to your `GitHub` account.